What Do Cats See? Do They See In Black And White Or In Color?

 Your cat’s degrees of vision range and depth, not the partially color-blind scenery in its surroundings, is what makes a cat’s eyesight so keen.

 Why Is A Cat’s Pupil Slit-Like?

-Due to being more sensitive to bright light a feline’s eyes have vertical slit-like pupils.
-This is so they can control the amount of light passing through the retina.
+Due to being more sensitive to bright light, a feline’s eyes have vertical slit-like pupils.
+This feature gives a cat better control of the amount of light passing through the retina.

 The vertical pupil allows the kitty to reduce or increase the light levels perceived by the eye.
 This awesome ability comes in handy during nighttime hunts.

 Also, your kitty’s slit-like pupils allow it not only to see without the aid of a pair of night-vision goggles but also to control the flow of light during the daytime so that bright lights won’t blind it.